Cardiac rehabilitation is a programme of

 Cardiac rehabilitation starts as soon as you go into

-A member of the cardiac rehabilitation team will normally visit
+A member of the cardiac rehabilitation team

 You should also be invited to join a cardiac rehabilitation